 Phyllis grew up in Colorado and, like so many other volunteers at LHBH, has always had a special bond with animals, especially horses.
 When as a child she couldn’t have a real horse because her family moved around too much, she began collecting the toy kind and now has a “stable” of 134.
 Phyllis eventually got her own horse, named Pet, to go with a pig named Lady Macbeth and a lamb named Winkles.
 Both Lady Macbeth and Winkles won blue ribbons at the 4-H fair.
 After attending the University of Arizona, Phyllis began what would turn out to be a 25-year career with the Brunswick Corporation, a world leader in bowling products and equipment.
 She took up the sport in a big way and is the only person at LHBH to have been inducted into the Arizona chapter of the U.S. Bowling Congress Hall of Fame.
 Phyllis loves taking the minis on visits to nursing homes.
 Witnessing the joy they bring to the residents, she’s “found her niche in life” as one of our volunteers.

-Wendi Nielson is the poster child for how equine therapy can change lives.
+Wendi Nielson is the poster child for how equine-assisted therapeutic programs can change lives.
 Born in San Manuel, Arizona, Wendi came to LHBH as a young adult with a physical disability, and two years later she emerged from treatment as a fully functioning, confident woman who is now one of our most committed volunteers.
 Her favorite horse to relax with is Dolly.
 Wendi especially enjoys watching others with disabilities interact with the minis and “come out of their shells,” just as she did.

 Sue Queenan was born in Illinois but has spent most her life in Arizona.
 She knows the state well, having lived in 11 different Arizona cities and towns over the years.
 Proud of her five children, 14 grandchildren, 12 great grandchildren and one great-great granddaughter, Sue has been around horses since she was a little girl.
 As an adult she also enjoyed riding and packing mules in Arizona’s White Mountains and the Gila Wilderness in New Mexico.
 No longer a rider, Sue fills a void in her life by volunteering at LHBH.
 Because she worked in nursing homes for 16 years, Sue has a special appreciation for how a visit by the minis can brighten a senior’s day.